thomast1906/github-copilot-usage-metrics-viewer/README.md

 - Accepted activity, lines added, and reported AI credit use
 - A per-person table for the selected period

-The dashboard deliberately does not present the new export as monthly quota data.
+The dashboard deliberately does not present the export as monthly quota data.
 Its top-level totals are user/day activity, while the feature/model/language values are nested breakdowns; summing them across categories would double-count.

 ## Use it